 I want to do better, but my comfort zone often feels quite comfy.

 Last year, I had six goals I wanted to achieve.
 I’ve only managed to work on three of them.
-Sure, part of it had to do with living in a global pandemic, but I can’t blame COVID for all of my shortcomings.

 And maybe you do too.

 After much introspection, reading, and journaling, I came up with 7 ways to achieve your goals.

 I’m no self-help guru, but these principles are sound and I believe you will benefit from implementing them in your life.

 “By recording your dreams and goals on paper, you set in motion the process of becoming the person you most want to be.
 Put your future in good hands—your own.” —Mark Victor Hansen

 I’m a big believer in writing down goals and objectives.
 I use a basic Moleskine journal to jot down ideas and keep track of my projects.
 I also use an app called Clickup to organize my tasks.